Platform Upgrades & What’s New

 How to upgrade?

 At the moment, upgrading for customers is only possible by setting the platform version using the API.
-Ask our Support to schedule an upgrade in a maintenance window or upgrade immediately if you don’t use the API.
+Ask our support to schedule an upgrade in a maintenance window or upgrade immediately if you don’t use the API.

 We are working on a feature to request upgrades from the customer self-service portal.